aau-claaudia/sci-sw-dev/README.md

 ## Project Description

-Data for this project are from the European Court of Human Rights The aim of this project was to use a script to automatically extract the IDs of each case and produce a plot of the distribution/count of different IDs in a sorted form.
+Data for this project are from the European Court of Human Rights.(https://hudoc.echr.coe.int/)

+The aim of this project was to use a script to automatically extract the IDs of each case and produce a plot of the distribution/count of different IDs in a sorted form.

 ### Configuration requirements